readikus/early-saas-handbook/docs/product/prioritise.md

 End users are the main decision makers for priority.
 Regular sessions need to be conducted (weekly) to capture requirements and understand what the product is not doing.

+## Decide the absolute minimum set of functionality for a feature, then build on it

+When building KEY ESG, I saw that users had a shopping list of features they were looking for.
+To fulfil each of those needs to a high complexity required considerable work.
+However, many of them could be fulfilled in a much simplier form, then iterated to improve.

 ## Signs of stuff that is low priority

-* There is no clear decision maker for priority.
-If a co founder is not confident enough to do this, then they likely are out of their depth.
-* There are no regular meetings to ranking priorities.
-* The backlog is not sorted by priority.
 * Can the functionality be achieved elsewhere in the app?
+Required functionality that's not in the app is more important than this.
 * Is it layout-related?
 Are you fine tuning CSS with no impact on functionality, yet your app is missing essential features?
 * Does it solve an actual need
 * Have people actually asked for it, or are you guessing they need it?